csalgo70/DevLabs/EvalAzureDocDb.md

 We would poll Modern Risk API and create new documents in the database based on how many records we get back from the API since the last poll.

 Based on anecdotal evidence, we would **only get 1 JSON per minute** to begin with for at least modern payout scenario. **Worst case is not known to me at this point**.
+If we decide to go with moving all of existing legacy data into its own collection this would increase.
+Again I don't have numbers with me.
+Maybe Derrick does.

 #### <i class="icon-upload"></i>Update document
   > - Check-out document - Can I use linq to get atomicity without having to do stored proc ?